bfmkr/portfolio/Spreadsheet Demo.md

 which indicates the assets are moderately correlated.

 Correlation typically increases during crisis periods, during which people tend to sell the assets they own, leading to excess supply compared to the demand for the assets, and a generalized decline of prices.
-This can be investigated with a rolling window analysis the correlation coefficient, *Fig. 8*.
+This can be investigated with a rolling window analysis of the correlation coefficient, *Fig. 8*.
 In this case, it shows us that the correlation is unstable.

 <div style="text-align: center;">